-We spent £75 per person at Legoland.
-This included transport, parking, park tickets, accommodation, food, drink & souvenirs.
-This could have easily been higher however it could have also been lower because during our visit we learnt some important money-saving lessons that I hope will help you.
+We spent £75 per person at Legoland, including transport, parking, park tickets, accommodation, food, drink & souvenirs.
+The price could have easily been higher; however, it could have also been lower because we learnt some essential money-saving lessons that I hope will help you during our visit.

-Of course, it’s important to remember that everyone’s trip to Legoland Windsor is going to be different and sadly, there will sometimes be factors outside of your control that mean that your trip may cost more than others.
+Of course, it’s important to remember that everyone’s trip to Legoland Windsor will be different, and sadly, there will sometimes be factors outside of your control that mean that your trip may cost more than others.

-These factors can include the proximity from your house to the park, whether or not you can drive or the time of year in which you have to visit (i.e. during the school holidays).
+These factors can include the proximity from your house to the park, whether or not you can drive or the time of year you have to visit (i.e. during the school holidays).

 Table of Contents